rohinirt/SQL_Projects/YouTube Top 200 Trending Video Analysis/README.md

-# YouTube Top 200 Trending Videos Analysis Project
+# YouTube Top 200 Trending Videos Analysis

-## 📖 Project Overview
+## Project Overview
 This project demonstrates an end-to-end data pipeline for analyzing YouTube's top 200 trending videos.
 It involves collecting real-time data using YouTube's API, storing it in a MySQL database, and performing comprehensive analysis to uncover insights about video performance, content categories, and viewer engagement patterns.
 The goal is to understand what makes videos trend in India.

-## 🎯 Business & Analytical Objectives
+## Business & Analytical Objectives
 The project aims to answer key questions that are crucial for content creators, marketers, and platform analysts:

 - **Performance Analysis:** Which videos and channels are performing best in terms of views and engagement?